 2020 SQA PhD Scholarships

-Candidates will undertake their PhD studies at one of the SQA founding universities: The University of Sydney, UNSW Sydney, University of Technology Sydney, and Macquarie University.
+Candidates will undertake their PhD studies at one of the SQA partner universities: the University of Sydney, UNSW Sydney, University of Technology Sydney, and Macquarie University.

-SQA Full PhD Scholarships are available for domestic and international candidates with an outstanding track record of academic achievement and research potential to pursue full-time PhD studies related to the field of quantum science and technology at one of our founding universities.
+- SQA Primary PhD Scholarships are available for domestic and international applicants with an outstanding track record of academic achievement and research potential.
+Successful candidates will undertake a full-time PhD program in quantum technology at one of the four partner universities.

-SQA Supplementary PhD Scholarship are available for excellent candidates currently undertaking a PhD program (full-time) in the field of quantum science and technology at one of the founding universities.
+- SQA Supplementary PhD Scholarships are available for excellent applicants currently undertaking a full-time PhD program in quantum technology at one of the four partner universities.

-Domestic scholarship holders are expected to commence their PhD program in the second half of 2020.
-International scholarship holders are expected to commence their PhD program in the first half of 2021 or earlier.
-(This requirement will be monitored in light of the Covid-19 pandemic.
-Consideration will be given to requests to delay where required).
+Scholarship holders are expected to commence their PhD program in the first half of 2021.
+(Due to impacts caused by the Covid-19 pandemic consideration will be given to requests to delay where required.)

 Details of Scholarship

-- The SQA PhD Scholarship provides a stipend of $35,000 AUD per annum for a maximum duration of four years.
-An additional $5,000 AUD will be granted to successful applicants for career development.
+- The SQA PhD Scholarship provides a stipend of AU$35,000 per annum for a maximum duration of four years.
+An additional AU$5,000 per annum will be granted to successful applicants for career development.

-- Student tuition fees may be waived for successful international applicants
+- Student tuition, health cover and visa fees will be waived for successful international applicants.

 SQA Supplementary PhD Scholarship

-- Open to any PhD candidate who is within the first two years of their PhD program* and already holds a primary PhD stipend
+- Open to any PhD candidate commencing or within the first year of their PhD program.
+PhD candidates must also already hold a primary PhD stipend of AU$33,000 or less.

-- For students with a primary stipend less than $33,000 AUD, the SQA Supplementary PhD Scholarship will cover the difference between the value of the primary stipend and the SQA Full PhD Scholarship for the remaining duration of the primary stipend
+- The SQA Supplementary PhD Scholarship covers the difference between the value of the candidate’s primary stipend and the SQA Primary PhD Scholarship for the remaining duration of the candidate’s primary stipend.

-- If a candidate’s primary PhD stipend is funded for less than four years, they may be provided with a full PhD scholarship of $35,000 AUD per annum to extend their candidature for the remaining period of candidature (maximum PhD duration of four years)
+- If a candidate’s primary PhD stipend is funded for less than four years, they will be provided with an SQA Primary PhD scholarship of AU$35,000 pro rata to extend their candidature (maximum PhD duration of four years).

 Am I eligible?

-- Scholarship applications are open to Australian citizens, permanent residents and international applicants
+- Scholarships are open to Australian citizens, permanent residents and international applicants.

-- PhD candidates must have the support of an academic staff member at one of the founding universities.
-This staff member would be the candidate's proposed supervisor and must provide endorsement for their project proposal and scholarship application.
+- PhD candidates must have the support of an academic staff member at one of the partner universities.
+A potential supervisors list is available here to assist applicants in their applications.

 Before you apply